genialis/resolwe/README.rst

 Installing via pip
 ------------------

-*Resolwe is not availabe via PyPI yet.*
+*Resolwe is not available via PyPI yet.*

 Installing from source
 ----------------------